ubccpsc/classy/README.md

 During the term, `ubccpsc/classy` will only receive critical bug fixes so courses should feel comfortable pulling these into their forks if the bug fixes are relevant to them.
 Major changes will only be made to `ubccpsc/classy` during exam breaks (e.g., December, April, and August).

-## Hosting Configuration

-Full details about how Classy should be configured for a production instance can be found in [docs/config.md](docs/tech-staff/deploy.md).

 ## Development Configuration

 Full details about how Classy should be configured for development work can be found in [docs/config.md](docs/developer/config.md).